XoopsDocs/xoops-docs-process/en/book/ch2.md

 **b) Creating a new book/tutorial from scratch**

 * You can also start writing a book/tutorial from scratch by creating a new repository in your account.
 * In this case, we recommend to use the "**[XOOPS Documentation Starter Kit](https://github.com/XoopsDocs/gitbook-starterkit)**", that has already a predefined projects structure and the required files, making it easier for you to just start writing.
+There is more information about it in the last chapter in this publication.